Uncertainty-Aware Solar Forecasting

 - Day-ahead: Epistemic uncertainty dominates — model uncertainty about weather patterns.
 Gaussian Processes gave the best-calibrated uncertainty estimates.

-We implemented a horizon-adaptive ensemble that blended predictions from different models based on the forecast horizon, weighted by their historical CRPS performance.
+We also implemented a horizon-adaptive ensemble that blended predictions from different models based on the forecast horizon, weighted by their historical CRPS performance.

 Challenges & Tradeoffs